Stream Protocols

 Data Stream Protocol

-A data stream follows a special protocol that the Vercel AI SDK provides to send information to the frontend.
+A data stream follows a special protocol that the AI SDK provides to send information to the frontend.

 Each stream part has the format TYPE_ID:CONTENT_JSON\n.